A Look at Recent Proposals to Control Drug Spending by Medicare and its Beneficiaries

 The Administration has proposed changing the calculation of enrollees’ out-of-pocket costs (TrOOP) to exclude the value of the manufacturer price discount on brand-name drugs filled in the coverage gap benefit phase.
 Under current law, the value of the discount is included in the calculation of out-of-pocket spending, which means that Part D enrollees move through the coverage gap benefit phase more rapidly and qualify for catastrophic coverage sooner than they otherwise would.
 The Administration’s rationale for this proposal is to “correct the misaligned incentive” that currently exists for plans when enrollees use more costly drugs and reach the catastrophic coverage phase sooner, because plans’ liability for costs during that phase is relatively low.

 CBO estimates that the Administration’s FY 2020 budget proposal to change the calculation of TrOOP by excluding the value of the manufacturer discount would reduce Medicare spending by $73.2 billion over 10 years.
-The CBO score indicates that plan costs would decrease substantially as the burden of out-of-pocket costs in the coverage gap benefit phase shifts to enrollees, as enrollees progress more slowly through the coverage gap benefit phase and into catastrophic coverage, and as fewer enrollees ultimately reach the catastrophic phase—thus lowering plan costs and federal subsidies for Part D coverage.
+The CBO score indicates that plan costs would decrease substantially and enrollees would be responsible for the out-of-pocket costs in the coverage gap benefit phase leading to fewer enrollees progressing through the coverage gap benefit phase and into catastrophic coverage, and fewer enrollees ultimately reaching the catastrophic phase.

 Effects on Beneficiaries

-For the past decade, annual price increases on brand-name drugs have far outpaced the rate of inflation.14 To address these concerns, members of Congress and the Administration are considering proposals to place a cap on annual price increases for drugs covered under Medicare at the rate of inflation (Consumer Price Index for All Urban Consumers, or CPI-U), or require manufacturers to pay a rebate to Medicare if their prices increase faster than the inflation rate.
+For the past decade, annual price increases on brand-name drugs have far outpaced the rate of inflation.7 To address these concerns, the Administration and members of Congress are considering proposals to place a cap on annual price increases for drugs covered under Medicare at the rate of inflation (Consumer Price Index for All Urban Consumers, or CPI-U), or require manufacturers to pay a rebate to Medicare if their prices increase faster than the inflation rate.
 The Medicaid program has a similar policy in place whereby manufacturers are required to provide a rebate to the Medicaid program if the price of a prescription drug increases faster than the rate of inflation.
+In the case of the Trump Administration, the policy is limited to Part B drugs only whereas the Congressional proposals apply more broadly to Parts B and D.

 Require Rebates for Part D Drugs with Price Increases Faster than Inflation

-According to its preliminary estimate, CBO expects this proposal would achieve $57.5 billion in Medicare savings over 10 years (2020-2029).
+According to its preliminary estimate, CBO expects the Senate Finance Committee’s proposal would achieve $57.5 billion in Medicare savings over 10 years (2020-2029).

 Effects on Beneficiaries

-In its preliminary analysis, CBO estimates this proposal would reduce beneficiaries’ spending on cost sharing by $5 billion and premiums by $5 billion over the 10-year period.
-Requiring manufacturers to pay an inflationary rebate to Medicare if their Part D drug prices increase faster than inflation could be expected to slow the growth in beneficiaries’ out-of-pocket drug costs over time if manufacturers limit price increases to the rate of inflation.
+In its preliminary analysis, CBO estimates that the Senate Finance Committee’s inflation rebate proposal would reduce beneficiaries’ spending on cost sharing by $5 billion and premiums by $5 billion over the 10-year period.
+(CBO has not yet provided a similar estimate for this provision in H.R.
+3.)
+Requiring manufacturers to pay an inflation rebate to Medicare if their Part D drug prices increase faster than inflation could be expected to slow the growth in beneficiaries’ out-of-pocket drug costs over time if manufacturers limit price increases to the rate of inflation.
 It could also help beneficiaries better anticipate their out-of-pocket costs from one year to the next.
-If the inflationary rebate proposal helps to limit the growth in Part D drug prices, it could also lower Part D plan sponsor costs, which could lower Part D premiums for enrollees.
+If the inflation rebate proposal helps to limit the growth in Part D drug prices, it could also lower Part D plan sponsor costs, which could lower Part D premiums for enrollees.

-The Senate Finance Committee’s Part D inflation rebate proposal, on its own, would not automatically reduce list prices from their current levels generally or for people who take high-cost drugs.
-However, taken altogether, the Committee’s set of proposals—in particular, the cap on out-of-pocket drug spending—would limit enrollees’ exposure to catastrophic expenses.
-Drug manufacturers may respond to the inflationary rebate by increasing launch prices, which could result in some beneficiaries paying higher prices for new drugs, and potentially lead to higher costs for other payers and privately-insured patients.
+Under both of these proposals, drug manufacturers may respond to the inflation rebate by increasing launch prices, which could result in some beneficiaries paying higher prices for new drugs, and potentially lead to higher costs for other payers and privately-insured patients.
 While plans have the ability to negotiate with companies and can refuse to cover drugs with very high launch prices, they may have less leverage in some instances, such as when there are no therapeutic alternatives available.
-It has also been argued that this proposal could stifle innovation, which could affect access to new therapies.
-(These arguments apply similarly to the Part B inflationary rebate proposal discussed below.)
+It has also been argued that requiring inflation rebates could stifle innovation, which could affect access to new therapies.
+(These arguments apply similarly to the Part B inflation rebate proposal discussed below.)

 Establish an inflation limit on Part B drug reimbursement growth

 Medicare covers a more limited set of prescription drugs under Part B than under Part D, which are typically administered in outpatient settings such as physicians’ offices and hospital outpatient departments.
+These drugs are generally used in the treatment of serious illnesses such as cancer, multiple sclerosis, and other high-cost conditions.
 For most Part B drugs, providers are reimbursed based on the average sales price (ASP) of a given drug plus a 6 percent add-on payment.
 (Under the budget sequester, payments to providers for Part B drugs were reduced, resulting in a net payment of ASP plus 4.3 percent beginning in April 2013.)
 Both the Trump Administration and MedPAC have expressed concern that the current payment system creates incentives that contribute to higher Part B drug costs due to lack of price competition for certain drugs and because physician reimbursement is higher for higher-priced drugs.

-CBO stated there was not enough detail to score the Administration’s proposal to limit price growth to the rate of inflation.
+CBO stated there was not enough detail to score the Administration’s proposal to limit Part B drug price growth to the rate of inflation.
 The Administration also did not estimate its potential budget impact.

-In its preliminary estimate, CBO projects that the Senate Finance Committee’s inflationary rebate proposal for Part B drugs would decrease Medicare spending by $10.7 billion over 10 years (2020-2029).
+In its preliminary estimate, CBO projects that the Senate Finance Committee’s inflation rebate proposal for Part B drugs would decrease Medicare spending by $10.7 billion over 10 years (2020-2029).

 Effects on Beneficiaries